Varieties via their L-functions: Solving the system

 The first equation is true, and the second equation is false.
 Thus, the local factor $L_{2,29}$ cannot occur in any \Lfunction\ satisfying our assumptions.
 By creating several equations along the lines described above, one can prove that 15 out of the 35 possible local factors at $p=2$ \emph{cannot} occur in an \Lfunction\ satisfying our assumptions.

-What to do about the 20 local factors at $p=2$ that appear to be possible?
+What can we do about the 20 local factors at $p=2$ that appear to be possible?
 We move on to the possible local factors at $p=3$.
-That is, for each of the 20 remaining factors at $p=2$, e consider each of the 63 possible factors at $p=3$.
+That is, for each of the 20 remaining factors at $p=2$, we consider each of the 63 possible factors at $p=3$.
 To give one more numerical example, if we use the $25^{th}$ choice for the local factor at $p=3$ in \eqref{eqn:subs1} we find:

 Since $|b_p|\le 4$, we see that the above equation cannot be satisfied by the coefficients of any \Lfunction.
 This rules out the combination $L_{2,9} L_{3,25}$ in the Euler product.

 As we proceed in this manner, one of two things can happen.
 We may find that \emph{every} choice of coefficients for a given $p$ leads to an equation which cannot be satisfied.
 That proves there does not exist an \Lfunction\ with the given functional equation, and therefore there does not exist any object which would have an \Lfunction\ with such a functional equation.